+Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash and cash equivalents.
 The Company considers all highly liquid investments with an original maturity of three months or less at the time of initial purchase to be cash equivalents.
 The objectives of the Company's cash management policy are to safeguard and preserve funds, to maintain liquidity sufficient to meet Cyclacel's cash flow requirements and to attain a market rate of return.
+The Company deposits its cash in financial institutions that it believes have high credit quality and has not experienced any losses on such accounts and does not believe it is exposed to any significant credit risk on cash and cash equivalents.

-The Company's cash and cash equivalents balance at December 31, 2016 was \$16.5 million and it maintains its cash accounts in several entities both within the United States and the United Kingdom.
+The Company's cash and cash equivalents balance at December 31, 2017 was \$23.9 million and it maintains its cash accounts in several entities both within the United States and the United Kingdom.
 The total cash balances for amounts held in the United States are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000 per account.
-The Company has cash balances exceeding the balance insured by the FDIC that totaled approximately \$15.0 million at December 31, 2016.
+The Company has cash balances exceeding the balance insured by the FDIC that totaled approximately \$23.0 million at December 31, 2017.
 The total cash balances for amounts held in the United Kingdom are insured by the UK Government Financial Services Compensation Scheme ("FSCS") up to £75,000 per account.
-The Company has cash balances exceeding the balance insured by the FSCS that totaled approximately \$1.1 million at December 31, 2016.
+The Company has cash balances exceeding the balance insured by the FSCS that totaled approximately \$0.5 million at December 31, 2017.